 Most importantly, remember to lock up your ladies at night!

-Use a mechanism that can’t be opened by smart creatures.
-Raccoons are notoriously intelligent and they can open simple locks & bolts.
+Use a mechanism that smart creatures can’t open.
+Raccoons are notoriously intelligent, and they can open simple locks & bolts.

 I like to use a Carabiner because it requires opposable thumbs to use.